What is a purchase or bank transfer scam?

 Have you ever sent money to someone for goods or services that you never received?
-Perhaps you transferred money for an item and then was subsequently ignored or blocked by the seller?
-In some cases, you might have made the bank transfer and then discovered the listing had been removed or the seller had taken down their profile entirely?
+Perhaps you transferred money for an item and then were subsequently ignored or blocked by the seller?
+In some cases, you might have made the bank transfer and then discovered the listing had been removed or the seller had taken down their profile entirely.
 If this has happened to you then it’s very likely that you have fallen victim to a purchase or shopping scam.

 So, what is a purchase scam?
 Purchase scams are often referred to as authorised push payment (APP) or bank transfer scams.
 This is because the victim knowingly transfers, and therefore authorises, a payment because they believe they are making a legitimate purchase from a genuine seller.
 Unfortunately for many, this is not the case and a lot of online shoppers find themselves out of pocket as a result of online fraudsters.

-Cyber criminals can and do advertise a wide variety of goods or services in order to dupe people out of their hard-earned cash.
-Many of these are high value items, such as cars, which are advertised all year round.
+Cybercriminals can and do advertise a wide variety of goods or services in order to dupe people out of their hard-earned cash.
+Many of these are high-value items, such as cars, which are advertised all year round.
 However, the most common types of purchase or bank transfer scams often involve the current must-have trends including those items that, for lots of reasons, can be difficult to get hold of.

 For example, we found that online fraudsters were quick to capitalise on the coronavirus pandemic in 2020.
-During lockdown, when gyms closed, there was a surge in demand for gym equipment which fraudsters capitalised on.
+During the lockdown, when gyms closed, there was a surge in demand for gym equipment which fraudsters capitalised on.
 They also preyed on peoples’ vulnerability, specifically their loneliness during this time, leading to an increase in bogus sales of pets e.g. puppy scams.

 We also often see seasonal trends in terms of the type of scam products advertised.
 In the Summer months, especially when travel wasn’t permitted last year, we saw an increase in garden furniture or hot tub scams.
-Whereas in the Winter, particularly in the run up to Christmas, we saw high volumes of scams involving designer clothes, particularly trainers, and the latest gifts, most recently electric scooter scams.
+Whereas in the Winter, particularly in the run-up to Christmas, we saw high volumes of scams involving designer clothes, particularly trainers, and the latest gifts, most recently electric scooter scams.

 But regardless of the scam, no matter how big or small the item, you can recover your losses if you transferred the money from a UK bank account.
-We are experts in purchase / bank transfer scams and have a proven track record in recovering money lost to scammers via a bank transfer so if you have been affected by this type of shopping scam then get in touch today.
+We are experts in purchase/bank transfer scams and have a proven track record in recovering money lost to scammers via a bank transfer so if you have been affected by this type of shopping scam then get in touch today.

 This list is by no means exhaustive but last year the most common platforms whereby our clients had purchased goods, which later turned out to be a scam, were: